lcampit/ThoughtSync/README.md

   - `extension` contains the extension of the notes files in your vault (with dot)
 - The `journal` section contains all configuration related to the journal notes:
-  - `directory` contains the path, relative to `vault.path`, where to store your journal notes
+  - `directory` contains the path, relative to `vault.path`, to store your journal notes in
   - `format` defines the format used to give a name to your journal notes, such as "2006-02-01", without extension
     - currently supported formats are `YYYY-MM-DD`, `MM-DD-YYYY`